barbaraeguche/pyrocast/readme.md

 - **historical analysis:** include trend analysis and seasonal pattern detection

 ## .env file 📄
-this project requires .env files for both the server and client, located in their respective folders. rename the .env.example file in each folder to .env, and update it with the necessary values. ensure these files are configured properly and not committed to version control.
+this project requires `.env` files for both the server and client, located in their respective folders. rename the `.env.example` file in each folder to `.env`, and update it with the necessary values. ensure these files are configured properly and not committed to version control.

 ## running the project 🏁